coleduclos/drpepper/Task_1/Dr_Pepper_Cloud_Design.md

 Below is the proposed design for Dr Pepper's migration to the cloud.
 This document is broken into three sections:

 1. Current architecture and requirements for the migration.
-2. Technologies to be used in the cloud and the architecture design.
+2. Cloud / security technologies to be used and the architecture design.
-3. Suggestions for redesign of the application post migration.
+3. Post migration suggestions.

 ---